JavierDarioE/TrafficSimulation/README.md

 # TrafficSimulation
 A small app made in Scala to simulate the traffic in the city of Medellín, made for the course "logic and funtional programming" of the National University of Colombia - Medellín.

-### To run this code you'll need to make the folder "TrafficSimulator" inside "com" as your sources root

 ## Tools used

 * [JFreechart](http://www.jfree.org/jfreechart/) A library to graph charts.